Community Engagement Student Grants

 Grant funds can be used for student compensation, project costs, and project-related travel expenses.
 Mentors may also be eligible for a stipend.

-What benefits come with receiving an ACE Student Scholars Grant?
+What benefits come with receiving a CE Student Grant?

-In addition to funding, awardees become DUGC Student Scholars and gain access to resources such as training, mentorship, and support from the Center for Community Engagement.
+In addition to funding, recipients gain access to resources such as training, mentorship, and support from the Center for Community Engagement.

 • Eligibility and Use of Funds Questions